charliecalvert/CloudNotes/Assignments/Aws/SystemCheckDetails.md

 I like leaving foo in there because it can act as a sanity check.
 We will remove it eventually, of course.

+## Turn it in

+Give branch and directory.
+Probably best to include a tag:

+    elf-tagger "Completed refactor", "SystemCheckRefactorDetails"

 ## Hint

 Don't forget when running code as SYSTEMD, that we have to explicitly set SETUP_LINUXBOX in our service file: